topStrip1

 What Is Couples Therapy?

-The primary aim of couples therapy is to create a supportive and neutral environment in which couples can address their concerns, improve their understanding of each other, and work together to find solutions to their relationship issues.
-It's important to note that couples therapy is not limited to married couples; it is open to any couple in a committed relationship, including those who are dating or engaged.
+The main goal of couples therapy is to give partners a safe and supportive space to talk about their problems, deepen their understanding of each other, and cooperate to solve issues in their relationship.
+Couples therapy is not just for married people; it can help any couple in a committed relationship, including those who are dating or engaged.

 Emotionally Focused Therapy (EFT)